keithamoss/scremsong/ISSUES.md

 `You cannot use AsyncToSync in the same thread as an async event loop - just await the async function directly.`

 c.f. see the comments here: https://stackoverflow.com/a/43325237/7368493

+WORKAROUND: Rollback to the latest in the Django 2.x series